waylon531/ece586-riscv-sim/testing/README.md

 Inside one of those folders will be a binary called `<foldername>Test`, and to run the test execute `$ ./<foldername>Test`.

+Alternatively, you can use the provided scripts like so:

+- `$ ./buildtests.sh`

+to generate and build all the tests, and

+- `$ ./runTests.sh`

+to run them.
+This will by default run all available tests; you can specify `-i` if you want to pause after each one, or you can specify the folder name of the group of tests you wish to run.

 # Adding Tests
 The part that actually does the testing will be your assembly and expected